mickmcq/iste432book/17appendices-content.md

 ### MVC needs to be better explained
 One group described how MVC would be used but it did not seem realistic.
 For example, in this case it was said that the model would be *the data in the database*.
 The view would be *what the user sees* and the controller would be *the backend functionality*.
 These descriptions are too generic.
 Think about what may be possible.

+### Always be coding
+One issue students face is that they don't have enough code too late in the development of the project.
+By including sample code for the design patterns, you get a head start on coding.

 ## Milestone 3.
 Layering

 Please add a section to your development book called Layering.
 Within